bmatusiak/CJMCU-3212-wifi_ducky/README.md

 - Execute scripts from the SD Card

+## Known Issue

+- The file text store on the SD Card must end with a useless line like a comment or en "enter".
+Otherwise the last line of your script will not be execute.

 ## Note that the Arduino library use to act like a Keyboard is made with the US layout.